dimfeld/website/posts/simple_state_machines.md

 ```

+The various booleans are now all represented by a single `state` variable.
+We retain the `progress` and `errorMessage` variables.
+This type of extra data is sometimes called the "context" of the state machine.

-Not much change there so far, but we'll improve more this later.
+Overall, not a big change so far, but we'll make more improvements here later.
 Let's look at the UI functions.

 ```js
 $: showProgress = state === ENCODING;